adriano282/spring-cloud-app-multitenant-example/README.md

     Zuul Server as Edge Server;
-    Eureka Server as Service Discovery and Registration Spring Cloud Config for Centralization of Configurations Docker to virtualization environment
+    Eureka Server as Service Discovery and Registration Spring Cloud Config to centralization of configurations Docker to virtualization environment
     Docker Compose to orchestrate the docker containers Spring Boot 2.0